renedescartes/sandbox/Readme.txt

-This is where I keep all my code samples I would suggest creating individual projects
+This is where I keep all my code samples I would suggest creating individual projects.
+Moving through to new repository